Keyboard shortcuts

 Then open your browser to http://localhost:8080 to access the web interface.

-FsPulse is a web-first application.
+fsPulse is a web-first application.
 All functionality is available through the web UI:

-• Root management (create, view, delete roots)
+• Root and schedule management

-• Interactive data browsing and exploration
+• Interactive browsing with tree, folder, and search views

-• Powerful query interface
+• Powerful query interface across five data domains

-• Alert management
+• Alert management and configuration

 Configuration

-FsPulse is configured through environment variables or a config file, not command-line flags:
+fsPulse is configured through environment variables or a config file, not command-line flags:

 # Example: Change port and enable debug logging